§1: Who has natural rights?

 the organization earlier on.

-together with another person also makes up an organization if they have a
+Living together with another person also makes up an organization if

-that in practice acts like private armies or Police forces are prohibited
+Organizations that in practice acts like private armies or Police

-elements of §1a organize, it does not give them the right to stay on the
+If elements of §1a organize, it does not give them the right to stay

-property (companies included) of another element of §1a unless the owner
+on the property (companies included) of another element of §1a unless the

 prescribed by the contract.

-State is obliged to defend the rights in §12 accordingly to the principles of
+The State is obliged to defend the rights in §12 accordingly to the

-§1g, but if the organization does not possess a constitution, those
+principles of §1g, but if the organization does not possess a constitution,

-right of others or other natural rights or their logical consequences.”
+the similar right of others or other natural rights or their logical

-speech, also concerning religious, ethnical, racial and sex-related cases, as
+freedom of speech, also concerning religious, ethnical, racial and

-has the right to express their opinion by the use of physical or psychical
+Nobody has the right to express their opinion by the use of physical

 right-violating actions in a situation where the encouragement may be